sams96/sams96.github.io/content/post/2018-11-25-portfolio-ii.md

 and primarily shows my travels during the summer of 2017, with the last image being the only one outside of that.
-I have again chosen to stick to black and white images taken with my Hasselblad for consistency, and because it's what I primary set-up.
+I have again chosen to stick to black and white images taken with my Hasselblad for consistency, and because it's what I primarily use.
 I am planning on doing one of these with the colour photos that I've taken since I started shooting square format.
 <!--more-->